 conjunction with AR15/M16 spec mag catches.
 We do not recommend the

 EMR-C for defense and duty 223 ARs.

 Additionally, a factory button and our EMR both 9 full turns of the mag catch (number of turns can vary with other mag catches and buttons) till the mag catch's shaft comes to be about flush with the top of the mag release button.
-7 or 8 full turns of the mag catch result in a visible hole on the mag release button, and the button protruding over the mag release fence, while it doesn't adversely affect the mag catch or the button, it will result in a taller button on the receiver, and this practice is best avoided.
+8 full turns of the mag catch result in a visible hole on the mag release button, and the button protruding over the mag release fence, while it doesn't adversely affect the mag catch or the button, it will result in a taller button on the receiver, and this practice is best avoided.